 (ii) was derived from a herd or flock in which Johne’s disease was not known to exist, and was, within the period beginning 30 days before the collection of the semen and ending when the semen is moved into the State, subjected to an approved test for Johne’s disease with negative results.

-(2) In item (1) —
+(2) In subclause 1 —

 “Monitored Negative”, in relation to a species of stock, has the same meaning as in the Rules and Guidelines of the Australian Johne’s Disease Market Assurance Program published by the Australian Animal Health Council Ltd for that species.

 [Clause 36 inserted in Gazette 13 Nov 1998 p.
-6204-5.]
+6204-5; amended in Gazette 29 Apr 2008 p.
+1572.]

 37. Embryos